-Disadvantaged pupils are pupils that have been recorded as eligible for free school meals (FSM) at any point in the last six years (Ever 6 FSM) or pupils in care who have been continuously looked after for more than six months by the local authority
+Disadvantaged pupils are those that have been recorded as eligible for free school meals (FSM) at any point in the last six years (Ever 6 FSM) or pupils in care, adopted from care or children who have been continuously looked after for more than six months by the local authority.

 The Strategic Leadership Team review the impact of these measures to ensure that they represent both value for money and play a direct role in improving the achievements and quality of learning for students of all abilities.

 Further information can be found by clicking the link below.

 The recovery premium grant is part of the government’s package of funding to support pupils whose education has been impacted by coronavirus (COVID-19).
 It is a time-limited grant providing over £300m of additional funding for state-funded schools in the 2021 to 2022 academic year and £1bn across the 2022 to 2023 and 2023 to 2024 academic years.

 The Recovery Premium included a fund to scale up proven approaches and was a one-off funding for state–funded schools in the 2021/22 academic year.
 Building on the pupil premium, this funding helped schools to deliver evidence-based approaches for supporting the most disadvantaged pupils.
 An impact report on our recovery premium spend can be found in a link below.

 Tutoring in Schools